Crispy Deep-Fried Spicy Enoki Mushrooms (They Taste Like Chicken!)

 |

-Enoki mushrooms, or “enokitake” (榎茸) in Japanese, are prized for their tender, slightly chewy texture and mild flavor.
-When deep-fried, they take on a whole new persona.
-However, they’re incredibly versatile and can be used in a variety of ways:
+Enoki mushrooms, or “enokitake” (榎茸) in Japanese, are a type of mushroom prized for their tender, slightly chewy texture and mild flavor.
+However, they’re incredibly versatile and can be used in a variety of ways: soups and stews, stir-fries, noodle dishes, and more.

 Print